Numerical efficiency of explicit time integrators for phase-field models: Results discussion

 with the numerical derivative being the average for $t>0$ of a 2nd order finite difference derivative of the respective data.
 This time filter is applied to exclude the early adjustment from the ideal to a numerical profile.

-In this case only the phase-field equation \cref{eq:phieq} is solved for, as both grains are of the same phase.
 The inner grain uses the distance field \cref{eq:centersphere}, with the outer one being the complement.
 The area of the grain follows from simple volume integration.
+The simulation is terminated upon reaching $t=\num{23e3}$ before the grain vanishes and the curvature becomes comparable to the interface width.